-Image frames are stitched together using seamlines.
-These seamlines are automatically generated, programmed to follow pixel matching and where possible, avoid pre-identified building polygons.
+Due to frame based sensor our Image Tiles are made up of hundreds of individual Image frames.
+Seamlines are automatically generated, programmed to follow pixel matching and where possible, avoid pre-identified building polygons.
 QA procedures try to ensure that these seamlines are placed along features in the imagery to reduce visible signs of the join.